IG-Reagan/IG-Reagan/README.md

 I'm currently **Head of AI and Automation** in manufacturing, leading a high-performing team to develop data-driven solutions for yield optimisation, robotics integration, computer vision, and digital twins.
 My projects cover commercial, financial and operational research analytics.
 And I post here a few of my independent projects.
 Ultimately, I'm focused on applying machine learning and mathematical modelling to translate process data into actionable insights and autonomous decision systems.

 I’m also deeply engaged in research and advanced study - exploring topics such as explainable AI, predictive digital twins, multi-sensory AI and human-inspired decision systems.
-I’m currently preparing manuscripts for publication in collaboration with UK academics, focusing on AI systems that combine human reasoning and data-intensive modelling in novel contexts.
+I’m currently preparing manuscripts for publication in collaboration with academics, focusing on AI systems that combine human reasoning and data-intensive modelling in novel contexts.

 On this GitHub, you’ll find:
 - Applied **machine learning and optimisation models** (e.g., yield prediction, logistics optimisation, group allocation, anomaly detection).